YSOVAR/PAIRITEL/README.txt

 This script collects the raw magnitudes of all sources in all nights and combines them into (uncalibrated) light curves for each source.
 All light curves are stored in a single file, where each source is given a unique identifier (similar to the YSOVAR2 database).
 This file is by default: input_info.resultfolder + 'rawlcs.dat'
+You don't have to do anything about that, I just mention it if you want to find that file and look into it.

 Step 15

-This script uses the infrastructure provided by the pYSOVAR package; the uncalibrated light curves are transformed into an atlas object which adds some nice functionalities the script will use.
+This script uses the infrastructure provided by the pYSOVAR package; the uncalibrated light curves are transformed into a pYSOVAR atlas object which adds some nice functionalities the script will use.
 The matching 2MASS magnitudes are found for sources which have 2MASS counterparts.
 In this step, all sources with 2MASS counterparts are used for the calibration.
-All magnitudes are shifted linearly to the 2MASS magnitudes, and the standard deviation of (Pairitel_calibarted - 2MASS) is added to the photometric errors as the systematic error induced by the fit.
+All magnitudes are shifted linearly to the 2MASS magnitudes, and the standard deviation of (Pairitel_calibrated - 2MASS) is added to the photometric errors as the systematic error induced by the fit.
 This will overestimate the true errors: In this fit, there will be intrinsically variable sources which induce a large scatter.

 DO THIS:
 - Run 'pairitel_astropy_5.py' in the astropy shell.